j0hanz/tech-corner-website/README.md

 ## Packages

-The packages installed for this file can be found in requirements.txt, and can be seen below.
+The packages installed for this project can be found in requirements.txt and can be seen below.

 - [asgiref==3.8.1](https://pypi.org/project/asgiref/)
 - [Django==4.2.9](https://pypi.org/project/Django/)